danielvicentini/socialdistance/README.md

 # Social Distance

-This is the social distance project description
+This is the social distance project description.
+[Solution Video](https://youtu.be/t7SyvDfP8dM)

 ## Business/Technical Challenge